ImagingDataCommons/highdicom/docs/seg.rst

 --------------------------

-One particularly important characteristic of a segmentation image is its "Segmentation Type" (0062,0001), which may take the value of either ``"BINARY"`` or ``"FRACTIONAL"`` and describes the values that a given segment may take.
-Segments in a ``"BINARY"`` segmentation image may only take values 0 or 1, i.e. each pixel either belongs to the segment or does not.
+One particularly important characteristic of a segmentation image is its "Segmentation Type" (0062,0001), which may take the value of either ``"BINARY"`` or ``"FRACTIONAL"`` and describes the values that pixels within the segmentation may take.
+Pixels in a ``"BINARY"`` segmentation image may only take values 0 or 1, i.e.  each pixel either belongs to the segment or does not.

 By contrast, pixels in a ``"FRACTIONAL"`` segmentation image lie in the range 0 to 1.
 A second attribute, "Segmentation Fractional Type" (0062,0010) specifies